Working with Subqueries

 A single-row subquery returns exactly one value that you can compare with operators such as =, >, or <.

-SELECT course_code,
+SELECT sku,

-FROM course
+FROM product

-WHERE credits > (
+WHERE price > (

-SELECT AVG(credits)
+SELECT AVG(price)

-FROM course
+FROM product

 );